 (Insert your HTML Snippet)

-(Shortcode inserted into content)
+(Shortcode added to content)

-Click Publish or Update to save …
+Click Publish/Update to save …

-(Update to save your settings)
+(Publish to save your settings)

 (What your visitors will see)

-(Adjust scripts “on the fly”!)
+(Modify scripts “on the fly”!)

 For more details, go here}: